 Described by the Russian critic Olga Ivannikova as a ‘great English young talent’, Craig Greene is a versatile and exciting pianist and conductor who is in much demand as a concert soloist

-A former scholar of Christ Church, Oxford, Craig Greene is a pianist and conductor who is the current Director of Music at Stowe School.
-After graduating from Oxford with a double first-class degree, Craig continued his Studies at the Royal College of Music with Dmitri Alexeev and Ashley Wass.
+A former scholar of Christ Church, Oxford, Craig Greene is a pianist and conductor with a diverse portfolio of performing and teaching experience.
+After graduating from Oxford with a double first-class degree, Craig continued his studies at the Royal College of Music with Dmitri Alexeev, Maia Griffin, and Ashley Wass.
 Craig won various prizes throughout his studies including the Oxford University Conducting Competition in 2008 and the RCM Chamber Music Prize in 2012.
 Whilst at Oxford, Craig served as principal conductor of the Oxford University Philharmonia, and later became Musical Director of Opera Lyrica, an independent opera company with whom he conducted productions of Die Fledermaus, Fierrabras, and Il barbiere di Siviglia.